jujuck/Fullstack_Login_and_Back_Office/README.md

     ```
     - In you function, use Joi to check the data you receive (correct email, correct password) (cd backend, npm install joy)
     - If `false` => `res.status(400).send("Wrong credentials")
-    - If `true` => next step, check if the eamil is right and the password too
+    - If `true` => next step, check if the email is right and the password too
         - If `false` => `res.status(400).send("Wrong credentials")
         - If `true` => `res
             .cookie("access_token", "connexion validated", {